 You might be struggling with internal strife in a partnership, with burnout, or your personal clinical workload may threaten to become unmanageable.
 These and many other common scenarios are the subject-matter of the SSH which provides information and resources for commonly experienced difficulties, plus the opportunity to seek confidential advice from an Advocate.
-Our local lead LMC GP Advocates are
+Our local lead LMC GP Advocate is

-Dr Barry Moyse and Dr Zoe Fox, who are supported by a team of GPs
+Dr Zoe Fox, who is supported by a team of GPs

 Advocates can also be contacted by phone via the LMC: 01823 331428.Go to: somersetsafehouse.co.uk for further information, or to contact our Advocate confidentially (anonymously if required).

 For many years our LMC has been active in looking after GPs who are struggling, and let's face it we can all struggle at times during our career.

 In the modern world, it is hardly surprising that GPs can become stressed or occasionally "not cope".
 Their job is to provide expert judgment-based health advice and action for the public on a one-to-one basis, confidentially and essentially for all comers.
 It is hard to think of another professional group offering this level of commitment.
 Even without the NHS constantly bombarding us with someone else's To Do list.

 Somerset Emotional Wellbeing podcast or on Spotify, Deezer, Podcast Addict, Apple Podcasts or wherever you get your podcasts: